Plaristote/crails/README.md

     cmake -DCMAKE_INSTALL_PREFIX:PATH=/usr .. && make && sudo make install

+In debug mode, the Crails Framework provides a number of tools (disabled caching of views and assets, displaying exceptions as HTTP response...) that you simply need while working on a Crails application.
+On your development machine, you would want to compile the framework with this command line:

+    cmake -DCMAKE_BUILD_TYPE=Debug -DCMAKE_INSTALL_PREFIX:PATH=/usr .. && make && sudo make install

 Creating a Crails Application
 =====
 The installation of the Crails Framework should have added a ruby script named 'crails' in your bin directory.